SethMMorton/cmake_fortran_template/README.md

-**NOTE** I no longer actively code in Fortran, nor use nor do I any longer use CMake.
+**NOTE** I no longer actively code in Fortran, nor use nor do I any longer actively use CMake.
 However, I do not want this repository to become a dead resource.
 If you have found that information in this template is out-of-date, or if there are better ways to approach solving these problems, *please* make a pull request.

 # CMake Fortran Template #